The following are answers to frequently asked questions regarding Pittsburgh International Airport (PIT) and the coronavirus pandemic:

 Are Pittsburgh International Airport’s parking lots still open?

-All parking at Pittsburgh International Airport has been consolidated into the Short-Term lot and garage.
+Parking at Pittsburgh International Airport is available in the short term and lot term lots.
 More information on parking.

 What are the new protocols for TSA?

 Transportation Security Administration checkpoints at airports across the U.S. have changed to protect passenger and worker health during the pandemic.
 Click here to see the latest updates.